BellaMrx/WebDevelopment_Basics/README.md

  ### Basics for fullstack developers

- ## 1 - HTML - Structure web pages with HTML
+ ## 1 - HTML - structure web pages with HTML
   * ### Part_1 - Use elements and attributes
     - a simple website
   * ### Part_2 - Parameterize elements via attributes